 This is a primer on marketplace design, market microstructures, and market-making from our combined 30+ years of experience in electronic trading at Tower, Citadel, Goldman Sachs and SGX.
-Whether you are a trader, a project launching a token, or an academic, we hope you find this three part series useful.
+Whether you are a trader, a project launching a token, or an academic, we hope you find this four part series useful.

 Part I: Marketplace Design: General theories and background information

 Part II: Crypto Marketplaces: A discussion of some of the unique features of crypto marketplaces and how they are distinctive from traditional financial exchanges

 Part III: Market-Making on Crypto Marketplaces: What does market-making actually mean, and how does it work?

 Part IV: How to Work with a Market-Maker: Choosing and working with the right partner

 Since 2010, a new kid on the block emerged in the form of “crypto exchanges”.
 Starting as nothing more than an online marketplace for the exchange of magic cards, MtGox subsequently introduced Bitcoin trading and quickly grew to become the dominant exchange of its time, availing the new asset class to millions of users with as little as $1 in their pockets.
 Over the following decade — marked by a plethora of booms and busts, scandals and controversies — crypto exchanges leapfrogged their traditional finance peers to offer superior design and user experience via all possible surfaces: from web to mobile and even APIs exposed directly to end users.